elastic/eui/wiki/component-development.md

 # Component Development

+For information on how to design components, see the [component design docs][component-design].

 Before working with EUI components or creating new ones, you may want to run a local server for the [documentation site][docs].
 This is where we demonstrate how the components in our design system work.

 ## Launching the Documentation Server